HD 130322 b

-HD 130322 b is an exoplanet with a minimum mass slightly more than that of Jupiter.
+HD 130322 b, officially named Eiger, is an exoplanet with a minimum mass slightly more than that of Jupiter.
 It orbits the star in a very close orbit distance being only a quarter that of Mercury from the Sun.
 It is thus a so-called "hot Jupiter".
 The planet orbits the star every 10 days 17 hours in a very circular orbit.

+Naming

 The planet HD 130322 b is named Eiger.
 The name was selected in the NameExoWorlds campaign by Switzerland, during the 100th anniversary of the IAU.
 Eiger is one of the prominent peaks of the Bernese Alps.